Ceneri Base Tunnel: Construction

 During August 2013, the Mons Ceneris Consortium, headed by Mancini & Marti, was awarded a Sfr96 million ($103.36 million) contract to provide railway track and logistics for the tunnel.
 That same month, the Cablex-led CPC Consortium won a Sfr129 million ($138.89 million) contract to provide railway systems and overall tunnel co-ordination services.
 The planning, supply, installation and commissioning of the tunnel control systems, which are to be controlled from a control centre at Pollegio, has been contracted to Tunnel Control Systems.
 The awarding of these contracts was not without controversy; a pair of appeals were subsequently upheld by the Federal Supreme Court of Switzerland regarding the awarding process.
-At one point, it looked as if completion of the Ceneri Base Tunnel may be delayed as a consequence of legal disputes.
+At one point, it looked as if the completion of the Ceneri Base Tunnel may be delayed as a consequence of legal disputes.
 However, the dispute was settled during September 2014, which unblocked the awarding of contracts as well as allowing for work to proceed.

 During 2017 the installation of the track, electrical supply cables, telecommunications and radio systems, automation systems, overhead lines, and various safety and control systems commenced.
 During August 2017, the first sections of ballastless track were laid in the northern end of the eastern bore.
 On 30 May 2018, the final railroad tie was laid, meaning that trains can now travel the entire length of the tunnel.

 The tunnel was officially opened on 4 September 2020.
 Final testing concluded with a rescue test in October 2020, and routine operations began in December 2020.
 The construction has cost CHF 2.5bn.

 The monthly progress update graphic was available online.